oshiomah1/oshiomah1.github.io/_posts/2021-2-19-Week_5_Walkthrough.md

 2. What is the taxonomy of that organism?

-3. Which of the two automatic binners performed better on your sample?
-(See the `hqBins.pdf` file generated by DASTool) If the answer is not immediately clear, describe the distribution of genome quality you see.
+3. How do the genomes generated by manual binning on ggkbase compare to the automatically generated bins in terms of quality?
+How about the DAS_Tool generated bins?